bouralab/Prop3D/README.md

 You can set up HSDS on any cloud platform or a single machine using Docker or on a cluster using Kubernetes (or AKS on Microsoft Azure).

-For single machine setup, please clone the [HSDS](https://github.com/HDFGroup/hsds) repository and follow the instruction at [https://gitlab.com/uva-arc/hobo-request/-/blob/main/doc/single-node-k3s-hsds-install.md](https://gitlab.com/uva-arc/hobo-request/-/blob/main/doc/single-node-k3s-hsds-install.md).
+For single machine setup, please follow instructions in the docs.

 ## Data Generation